bmjxDevTesting/electron-builder/README.md

 For an app that will be shipped to production, you should sign your application.
 See [Where to buy code signing certificates](https://www.electron.build/code-signing#where-to-buy-code-signing-certificate).

-## Donate

-We do this open source work in our free time.
-If you'd like us to invest more time on it, please [donate](https://www.electron.build/donate).
-Donation can be used to increase some issue priority.

 ## Sponsors

 <a href="https://workflowy.com"><img src="https://workflowy.com/media/i/icon-28x28.png" alt="WorkFlowy" title="WorkFlowy" width="28" height="28" align="middle"/></a>